 The American Congress already authorized the production of the American Palladium Eagle in 2010.
 The Treasury Secretary subsequently commissioned an independent third-party study by the CPM Group that was supposed to determine market demand for such a coin.
 The results of this study were submitted to the Secretary in 2013 and predicted the issuance of palladium coins as an unprofitable venture.
 Many collectors across the country were unhappy with the findings of this study though.
 Nevertheless, the US Mint confirmed in July 2016 that production of the bullion version of the new coins was underway at the Philadelphia branch of the US Mint.
 The coins were originally scheduled to still be released in 2016 but the release date was postponed to 2017.
 The first 15,000 American Eagle palladium coins were then finally released on the 25th of September 2017.

 The Palladium Eagle is the first-ever palladium coin that the US Mint produced and issued.
 Only brilliant uncirculated coins were issued in 2017 and these coins were sold exclusively through the US Mint's network of authorized resellers.
-No further brilliant uncirculated coins have been issued since then.
+No further brilliant uncirculated coins were issued in the following years until the 2nd release of such coins in 2021.
 However, the following years saw the release of proof (2018), reverse proof (2019) and burnished Palladium Eagle coins (2020).
 These coins were directly sold to the public and their annual mintage was always capped.
 The West Point branch of the US Mint was responsible for the production of the proof, reverse proof and burnished coins and the W mint mark therefore appears on the obverse side of all these collectible coins.

 A total of 15,000 brilliant uncirculated coins made up the initial release of Palladium Eagles on the 25th of September 2017.
 All these coins were minted at the U.S. Mint facility in Philadelphia.
 A total of 15,000 proof American Palladium Eagles were then minted by the West Point branch of the US Mint in 2018.
 The same branch mint also produced the 30,000 reverse proof coins as well as the 10,000 burnished coins that were then respectively issued in 2019 and 2020.

 The US Mint produces American Gold Eagle coins since 1986 with an obverse design that depicts Lady Liberty with flowing hair, holding a torch in her right hand and an olive branch in her left.
 This design is reminiscent of the historic Saint-Gaudens Gold Double Eagles.
+In 2021, a new reverse side design was introduced and some minor changes were made to the obverse side of the coins as well.
 The 91.67% pure gold coins exist with brilliant uncirculated, proof and burnished (only between 2006 and 2008) finishes.
 Four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz are available.
 American Eagle coins count among the most popular gold coins.
 By law, the gold that is used to mint these coins must have been mined in the United States.

 The American Gold Eagle page gives more information about the coins and allows you to compare current prices.